Synthetixio/SIPs/SIPS/sip-59.md

 In principle the idea is as follows:

 1. A contract is created, called the `DelegatedMigrator`, which becomes the owner of all Synthetix contracts.
 It implements `IDelegatedMigrator` (interface below)
-2. The owner of this contract is the [ProtocolDAO](https://etherscan.io/address/protocoldao.snx.eth)
+2. The owner of this contract is the [protocolDAO](https://etherscan.io/address/protocoldao.snx.eth)
 3. This migrator then allows the submission of proposals, in the form of a contract address.
 Each proposal must conform to `IMigration` (see below).
-4. After a waiting period has expired for a proposal, `execute` may be invoked by the ProtocolDAO sequentially for each step in the migration.
+4. After a waiting period has expired for a proposal, `execute` may be invoked by the protocolDAO sequentially for each step in the migration.
-5. If at any point during the waiting period, there is consensus that the proposal is problematic, a token vote can reject the proposal via `reject`.
-The details of this ownership and voting process are TBD.
+5. If at any point during the waiting period a configurable percentage of token holders vote to veto the upgrade proposal via `reject` it will not proceed.
+The specific details of this voting process are TBD.

 ```solidity
 interface IMigration {